MILITARY EQUAL OPPORTUNITY (MEO) OFFICE

 Anonymous Reporting

-Anonymous Reports may be communicated by several means, including but not limited to organizational hotlines or advice lines, electronic mail, or official telephone lines.
-Action taken will depend on the extent of the information provided by the anonymous complainant.
-Service members who report a Sexual Harassment complaint to an EOA have four reporting options: Informal, Formal, Anonymous or Confidential.
-Service members who a file non-sexual harassment complaint in-person cannot choose to remain anonymous.
+Anonymous Reports may be communicated by several means, including but not limited to organizational hotlines or advice lines, electronic mail, official telephone lines, the Inspector General’s office or NCIS online pages.
+Action taken will depend on the extent of the information provided by the complainants.
+Service members who file a complaint in-person cannot choose to remain anonymous.